glenveigas437/PointerAnalysisTool/README.md

 ### 7) Desired Score and Result
 ![Entering desired score](https://user-images.githubusercontent.com/31877827/126904425-60b04ff0-784c-4236-b44c-4d2775652f00.png)

-I desire to have a CGPA(Cumulative Grade Pointer Average) of 7.25 at end of my course this function returns the result if I can complete my course with the desired CGPA and how much I need to score in my remaining semesters, if not then it returns the most realistic score I can achieve.
+I desire to have a CGPA(Cumulative Grade Pointer Average) of 7.25 at the end of my course this function returns the result if I can complete my course with the desired CGPA and how much I need to score in my remaining semesters, if not then it returns the most realistic score I can achieve.

 ![Expected Score](https://user-images.githubusercontent.com/31877827/126904556-7f34ce56-45f2-4961-9121-b21d36a64708.png)